 I absolutely love it.
 It makes time pass quickly, and is such a simple thing to do that will help you connect with your kids and appreciate them even more.

 We pretty much always have K-Love or Air 1 on when we’re in the car.
 I love that the music is uplifting, with positive messages for my kids.
 Every morning at about 7:45, K-Love does an encouraging story of the day, and my kids always look forward to hearing what it’s going to be!
 Filling their minds with great music and positive messages is my way of subtly brainwashing them. =)

 If you’re not into music, there are some great podcasts out there.
+You can hear a lot of podcast advertising in between radio commercials.
 We love RadioLab, but sometimes you need to filter to make sure they are kid-friendly.
 Here are a few great educational podcasts that will help grow your kids’ brains while you’ve got them trapped in their seats:

 What are some of your favorite podcasts?

 I’ve mentioned this before, but one thing that’s become a favorite tradition for my kids is speaking words of affirmation to them the first time we all get in the car together on any given day.